April 27

 Pros

-• Designed for heavy duty use over a long time.
+• Designed for heavy duty use.

-• Unlimited run time (no auto shutoff)
+• Most have unlimited run time (no auto shutoff).

-• Can handle a heavier load (bigger pots and pans)
+• Can handle heavier pots and pans.

 Cons